PO Box 269

 ADFAS Shoalhaven Annual General Meeting and seasonal celebration.

 Venue and Time of Lectures

-Members unable to attend a lecture may transfer use of their badge to a non-member (visitor fee of $10).
-This is subject to presentation of the membership badge on the night.
+Members unable to attend an evening lecture may transfer the use of their badge to a non-member for a visitor fee of $10.
+This is subject to presentation of the membership badge on the night

 The fee for members of other ADFAS Societies is $10.